introtogamedev/SEGA/README.md

-# give me a name
+# BeatSpin

-i'm a project without a description.
+This is now the description.